SkinnyDevi/birbia-station-bot/README.md

 ### [2.1.1]
 * Reworked testing for consistency
 * General code refactorization
+* Fixed a bug for `YoutubeSearcher` that which erroed when searching in plain text or URLs

 ### [2.1.0]
 - Added a caching system for reusing local audios instead of requesting every time.